Nirmal-zymr/anyconnect-autoconnect/README.md

  ### OS X
  - This script can be made as *.app* through Automator.
  - I am using Alfred which have option to directly execute appe script instead of opening.

+ If you want to make contribution, create PR or send me patch at nirmal@zymr.com